 In addition, as noted above, one identified Tribal viewing point is located to the northeast of Site B. The Site B and HNWR-1 well locations are not visible from this viewing point, however, the sprinkled area is visible.
 Implementation of the proposed alternative freshwater source evaluation activities would result in temporary changes to the character of middle ground views during activities associated with sprinkling, however, would not otherwise alter the character of foreground, middle ground, or background views from this Tribal-identified viewing point.
 Even with the installation of a permanent well at either Site B or near HNWR-1 well, because these two locations are not visible from this vantage point, no change to the visual character of the area would be observable.
-For these reasons, the proposed alternative freshwater source evaluation activities would occur.
+For these reasons, the proposed alternative freshwater source evaluation activities would introduce a weak degree of contrast to the existing quality or character within the viewshed and no significant visual impacts would occur.
 Impacts identified in the Final EIR would not be made more severe by implementation of the proposed alternative freshwater source evaluation activities.